contractautomataproject/ContractAutomataLib/index.md

 bdc.exportMSCA(dir+"Chor_(ClientxPriviledgedClientxBrokerxHotelxHotel)_example.data",cor);
 ```

-The following snippet loads an MSCA, it synthesises an orchestration enforcing agreement
+The following example  shows how to instantiate a single product, and how to synthesise an orchestration for that
+specific product.
+The loaded automaton is the composition of the example in [SCICO20].
+The `EconomyClient` automaton is depicted in Figure 4 in [SCICO20].
+The product is instantiated using the class `Product`, taking as argument the required and forbidden features.
-for a specific product (i.e., a configuration), requiring features `card` and `sharedBathroom`,
-and forbidding feature `singleRoom`.
+The product is  requiring features `card` and `sharedBathroom` to be reachable as labels in the automaton, and forbidding feature `cash`.
+The class `ProductOrchestrationSynthesisOperator` takes as argument the property to enforce (agreement) and the
+product, and is applied on the loaded automaton.
+The orchestration for this product is depicted in Figure 5 in [SCICO20].

 ```java
 AutDataConverter<CALabel> bdc = new AutDataConverter<>(CALabel::new);
 Automaton<String,Action,State<String>,ModalTransition<String,Action,State<String>,CALabel>> aut = bdc.importMSCA(dir+"(BusinessClientxHotelxEconomyClient).data");